sealvault/sealvault/website/src/index.md

 <figcaption></figcaption>
 </figure>

-SealVault is an open source project to build a **safe, smooth and secure** self-custody Web3 key manager app that is primarily used for everyday browsing with social and gaming dapps.
+SealVault is an open source project to build a **safe, smooth and private** self-custody Web3 key manager app that is primarily used for everyday browsing with social and gaming dapps.